mjwwit/node-red-contrib-ikea-tradfri/README.md

 # Node-RED IKEA TRÅDFRI

+**This project is archived as I don't have the time to support a project that I'm no longer using.
+If you're interested in taking over this project, please contact me.**

 Node-RED nodes to get updates from and control devices connected to an IKEA TRÅDFRI gateway.
 This project is based on [AlCalzone](https://github.com/AlCalzone)'s excellent [node-tradfri-client](https://github.com/AlCalzone/node-tradfri-client) module, which does not utilize any compiled binaries.

 ## Installation